WeCanCodeIT/java-bootcamp-resources/jpa/forms.md

 - The fields of the form will match with parameters created by a `Controller` `RequestMapping`

 ### Create an HTML form to dynamically add a course to the application
-- Include a text imput field for course `name`
+- Include a text input field for course `name`
 - Include a text input field for course `description`
 - Include a text input field for `instructorName`
 - Include a button that maps to `@{/add-course}`